mchaiken/pd1-Quizlet-Chaiken-Piccato-Romanoff/Log.md

-6/1/14- Miranda - Home Page, Buttons and Navigation
+6/1/14- Miranda - createdHome Page, set up Button class and created outline for overallNavigation

-6/2/14- Miranda- Submit Buttons and the beginnings of file writing
+6/2/14- Miranda- Submit Buttons and the beginnings of file writing for new sets

 6/2/14- Nick- accounting for tab / enter keys and more complete file writing